bdanubius/bdanubius.github.io/_pages/Fellowships.md

 ### When should I start applying?

 Getting a fellowship may take over a year of applying.
-The most egregious in this regard is the HFSP, which requires a letter of intent in May, a full application in September, and recipients do not begin the award until the following APRIL!
+The most egregious in this regard is the HFSP, which requires a letter of intent in May, a full application in September, and recipients do not begin the award until the *following APRIL*!
 Even for a shorter cycle, you should expect at least a 6-month turnaround between applying for and starting your new position.

 If you’re aiming to apply to a broad range of fellowships, I would recommend having at least a year left in your current position.
 For example, I wanted to start a position in the Summer or Fall of 2024, and began reaching out to mentors and outlining my research plan as early as Spring of 2023.
 If you are only applying for “Independent Postdoc” or “Traditional Postdoc” opportunities, you may have more flexibility and could start later in the summer or early fall, with an eye toward starting the following spring or summer.

 ### What kind of fellowships are there?

-1. **Mini Labs**: These are the most generous fellowships, funding a 2-3 person lab for 3-5 years.
+1. **Mini Labs** are the most generous fellowships, funding a 2-3 person lab for 3-5 years.
 These positions offer accelerated independence straight out of graduate school, allowing you to establish a unique research direction while gaining project management and mentoring experience.
 Additionally, they’re a stepping stone toward early independence grants.
 Some institutes even aim to transition successful “Mini Labs” into full assistant professor roles, saving you the challenge of moving personnel and equipment.
 With the large investment required for “Mini Lab” offers, generally only 1 or 2 positions are available at each institute per year.

-2. **Independent Postdocs**: These provide salary, travel and research funds, and office space without a formal expectation to work with a specific lab.
-This setup is ideal for those with their own project ideas who are looking for an environment that encourages both independence and collaboration.Typically, each program will recruit a “cohort,” consisting of anywhere from 2 to 8 new hires a year, thereby providing a more collegial interview process and a community upon arrival.
+2. **Independent Postdocs** provide salary, travel and research funds, and office space without a formal expectation to work with a specific lab.
+This setup is ideal for those with their own project ideas who are looking for an environment that encourages both independence and collaboration.
+Typically, each program will recruit a “cohort,” consisting of anywhere from 2 to 8 new hires a year, thereby providing a more collegial interview process and a community upon arrival.!

-3. **Traditional Postdocs**: These fund a more typical mentored position, often including travel and research funds, and offer some level of intellectual freedom—along with, in some cases, a higher salary.
+3. **Traditional Postdocs** fund a more typical mentored position, often including travel and research funds, and offer some level of intellectual freedom—along with, in some cases, a higher salary.
 Eligibility requirements vary: some programs, such as the HFSP LTP, UC Berkeley Miller Fellowship, and EMBO, expect little to no prior work with your intended postdoc lab, while others allow for a few years of postdoc experience.
 Although these programs fund multiple positions per year, the positions may span diverse fields and locations, meaning you may still be competing for a spot within your area of interest.

 ### How many programs should I apply to?

 I went overboard and applied for 20 programs, and got rejected from over half.
 I didn’t even get an interview for the first six months!
 Along the way, I learned a lot about which fellowships I was a good fit for: as a theorist, I matched the profile “Independent Postdoc” or “Traditional Postdoc” positions.
 By contrast, I found that “Mini Lab” opportunities are generally set up for applicants ready to start an experimental lab, so although they often interview computational candidates, the final placements tend to go to experimentalists, who more naturally match the available resources and funding structure.
 At the end of the day, the right number of applications depends on fit and timeline.
 If you are an experimentalist aiming to launch an independent research program, it might make sense to apply broadly, whether your goal is to start your own lab or support your work within an existing one.
 If you’re mainly seeking additional freedom or stability within your current postdoc lab through a grant, there may be fewer opportunities, so it’s worth focusing your applications and tailoring your materials to those specific roles.

 ### Should I reach out to PIs before applying?